Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

 The final output after implementing the preceding code, and setting the `_visualView` background color to gray is as follows:

 ![NPatchVisual](media/visuals/NPatchVisualExample.png)

-It is worth paying attention to the correct scaling of the N-Patch image.

 ### SVGVisual